backstage/backstage/docs/cli/commands.md

 ## config:check

-Validate that the given configuration loads and matches schema
+Validate that static configuration loads and matches schema, defaulting to reading `app-config.yaml` in the repo root and using schema collected from all local packages in the repo.

 ```text
 Usage: backstage-cli config:check [options]